Overview (77/100)

 What the Sawyer Micro Squeeze Can Filter and What It Can’t

 The Sawyer Micro Squeeze filters out 99.99999% bacteria, 99.9999% protozoa, 100% microplastics, and any other particles (dirt, ground, e.t.c.) over 0.1 microns.
-What it doesn’t filter out is particles under 0.1 microns, which means it won’t filter most chemicals that dissolve in the water, heavy metals, pesticides, and viruses.
+What it doesn’t filter out is particles under 0.1 microns, which means it won’t filter most chemicals that dissolve in water, heavy metals, pesticides, and viruses.

-What this means in real life, is that you should only use it in places where there’s little to no potential for chemical or agricultural waste.
+Generally, you should only use it in places where there’s little to no potential for chemical or agricultural waste.
 You shouldn’t use it near large farms, where there could be viruses from the farm animals or pesticides from the crops, and near industrial areas or places with a lot of trash, where there could be some toxic waste.
 When you’re out hiking, usually, most water sources don’t fall within these categories.
 Most rivers, lakes, ponds, springs, and even remote puddles are safe to filter with the Sawyer Micro Squeeze.

 How to Use the Sawyer Micro Squeeze Water Filter